 \section{Limitations}

 \textbf{Language.} Like most of the prior work, we only focus on English utterance datasets.
 This is relevant because most of benchmark datasets are in English.
-Our method is completely data-driven and not dependent on labeled data and it is therefore applicable to other languages than English.\\ \textbf{LLM capability.} Our method relies on the abilities of LLMs.
-Although we empirically show that small LLMs can achieve good results, this is not guaranteed when the dataset comes from a rare domain.\\ \textbf{Embedder capability.} Although we construct a Bag-of-Text vector that reduces reliance on the existing embedder, for computational efficiency we still retrieve subset of candidate texts using the embedder.
+Our method is completely data-driven and not dependent on labeled data and it is therefore applicable to other languages than English.\\ \textbf{LLM capability.} Our method focuses on encoding preferences through Bag-of-Text vectors.
+Its effectiveness naturally depends on the LLM, and in highly specialized domains, some in-context learning may be required to improve the selection. \\ \textbf{Embedder capability.} Although we construct a Bag-of-Text vector that reduces reliance on the existing embedder, for computational efficiency we still retrieve subset of candidate texts using the embedder.
 This will affect the quality of the constructed vectors if the embedder is very poor.
 This can affect the quality of the constructed vectors when the embedder is very weak.
 However, our main results show that this influence is relatively small compared with other methods.